Page last updated: 15 November 2017

 The purpose of these guidelines is to provide the history, context and processes to assist sponsors when developing deeds of agreement in the context of listing medicines on the Pharmaceutical Benefits Scheme (PBS).

-- Negotiations will not be entered into regarding these standard clauses unless the attributes of a particular arrangement associated with a drug are identified by the PBAC or PBPA as requiring different treatment or the Commonwealth Delegate determines the change is necessary based on an identifiable detriment to the sponsor if it is not changed.
+- Negotiations will not be entered into regarding these standard clauses unless the attributes of a particular arrangement associated with a medicine are identified by the PBAC as requiring different treatment or the Commonwealth Delegate determines the change is necessary based on an identifiable detriment to the sponsor if it is not changed.